astriaai/headshots-starter/README.md

 # 👨‍💼 [Headshot AI](https://headshots-starter.vercel.app/) - Professional Headshots with AI

-Introducing Headshot AI, an open-source project from [Leap AI](https://tryleap.ai/) that generates Professional AI Headshots in minutes.
+Introducing Headshot AI, an open-source project from [Astria](https://www.astria.ai/) that generates Professional AI Headshots in minutes.

 This project was built to give developers & makers a great starting point into building AI applications.
 This is your launch pad - fork the code, modify it, and make it your own to build a popular AI SaaS app.